Hareem-E-Sahar/treekernel-emse2025/README.md

 Ensure it remains running before starting the relevant experiments.

 ### 2. Index data into Elasticsearch
-- You need to index the code fragments into Elasticsearch for RQ1 baseline and RQ4 hybrid model.
+- You need to index the code fragments into Elasticsearch for all baseline experiments involving a TF-IDF model e.g., RQ1 baseline, RQ3 baseline, and RQ4 hybrid model.

 - To do this, navigate to the `./code/rq4/hybrid/src/main/java/sample/evaluation/elasticsearch` directory and run: